-The purpose of the TSC Plan is to provide details and justification to help the Solano Transportation Authority (STA) and its member agencies to pursue and allocate funding to implement projects and programs, which result in sustainable communities.
-In addition, the purpose of the TSC Plan is to demonstrate the following:
+The purpose of the PDA Investment and Growth Strategy is to provide details and justification to help the

+Solano Transportation Authority (STA) and its member agencies to pursue and allocate funding to implement projects and programs, which result in sustainable communities.
+The PDA Investment and Growth Strategy also was developed to meet MTC's requirement for OBAG funding.
+In addition, the purpose of the PDA Strategy is to demonstrate the following: